Battle of Kikrüma: Background and the battle

 After the First Anglo-Burmese War, and the Treaty of Yandabo, the British took control of Assam and Manipur.
 The battle occurred thereafter when the British started expanding into the Naga hills in order to create a road to Assam, drawn by the prospect of profitable tea plantations and trade.

 The Nagas, who viewed the British as trespassers on their soil and a threat to their people started raiding the British from time to time.
 Even after launching nearly ten expeditions to subdue the Nagas, the British faced defeat and humiliation repeatedly.

 Finally, the British regrouped and launched a last and final offensive to subjugate the Nagas, resulting in the Battle of Kikrüma.
 Both sides suffered heavy casualties in the battle, but the Nagas once again proved to be too powerful to be subdued and subjugated.

 Aftermath

-Though the Kikrüma lost the battle, it resulted in the British initiating a policy of non-interference in the hills.
+The battle resulted in the British initiating a policy of non-interference in the hills.
 The Nagas persisted with their raids into British-held plains areas.